Marathi language: Yadava period

-Notable examples of Marathi prose are "Līḷācarītra" (लीळाचरित्र), events and anecdotes from the miracle-filled the life of Chakradhar Swami of the Mahanubhava sect compiled by his close disciple, Mahimbhatta, in 1238.
-The Līḷācarītra is thought to be the first biography written in the Marathi language.
+Notable examples of Marathi prose are "Līḷācarītra" (लीळाचरित्र), events and anecdotes from the miracle-filled life of Chakradhar Swami of the Mahanubhava sect compiled by his close disciple, Mahimbhatta, in 1238.
+The Līḷācarītra is considered to be the first biography written in the Marathi language.
 Mahimbhatta's second important literary work is the Shri Govindaprabhucharitra or Ruddhipurcharitra, a biography of Shri Chakradhar Swami's guru, Shri Govind Prabhu.
 This was probably written in 1288.
 The Mahanubhava sect made Marathi a vehicle for the propagation of religion and culture.
-Mahanubhava literature generally comprises works that describe the incarnations of gods, the history of the sect, commentaries on the Bhagavad Gita, poetical works narrating the stories of the life of Krishna and grammatical and etymological works that are deemed useful to explain the philosophy of sect.
+Mahanubhava literature generally comprises works that describe the incarnations of gods, the history of the sect, commentaries on the Bhagavad Gita, poetical works narrating the stories of the life of Krishna and grammatical and etymological works that are deemed useful to explain the philosophy of the sect.

 Medieval and Deccan Sultanate period

 The 13th century Varkari saint Dnyaneshwar (1275–1296) wrote a treatise in Marathi on Bhagawat Gita popularly called Dnyaneshwari and Amrutanubhava.

 Mukund Raj was a poet who lived in the 13th century and is said to be the first poet who composed in Marathi.
 He is known for the Viveka-Siddhi and Parammruta which are metaphysical, pantheistic works connected with orthodox Vedantism.

 The 16th century saint-poet Eknath (1528–1599) is well known for composing the Eknāthī Bhāgavat, a commentary on Bhagavat Purana and the devotional songs called Bharud.
-Mukteshwar translated the Mahabharata into Marathi; Tukaram (1608–49) transformed Marathi into a rich literary language.
+Mukteshwar translated the Mahabharata into Marathi; Tukaram (1608–1649) transformed Marathi into a rich literary language.
 His poetry contained his inspirations.
 Tukaram wrote over 3000 abhangs or devotional songs.
+Manmathswamy(1561–1631) wrote a large volume of poetry and literature in Marathi.
+The Shivparv Ambhag composed by him is still read with interest by Veerashaiva people of Marathwada.
+Apart from this, the Pararamrhasya, a spiritual book composed by him on Shatsthalsiddhanta, is also recited.

 Marathi was widely used during the Sultanate period.
 Although the rulers were Muslims, the local feudal landlords and the revenue collectors were Hindus and so was the majority of the population.
 To simplify administration and revenue collection, the sultans promoted use of Marathi in official documents.
 However, the Marathi language from the era is heavily Persianised in its vocabulary.
 The Persian influence continues to this day with many Persian derived words used in everyday speech such as bāg (Garden), kārkhānā (factory), shahar (city), bāzār (market), dukān (shop), hushār (clever), kāḡaḏ (paper), khurchi (chair), jamin (land), jāhirāt (advertisement), and hazār (thousand) Marathi also became language of administration during the Ahmadnagar Sultanate.
 Adilshahi of Bijapur also used Marathi for administration and record keeping.